-Another temple connected to the Fujiwara clan, Kofukuji Temple is no longer the enormous complex it once was, yet has iconic status in Japan nonetheless.
+Kofukuji is a must-visit temple in Nara.
 Remarkably its five-story pagoda is an original dating to the 15th century.
 Among the treasures, you will find here is the elegant, six-armed, three-faced figure of Ashura, one of Buddha’s protectors.

 One of the few cities left intact during World War II, the old imperial capital of Kyoto remains.
 It is just the place to contemplate tranquil temple gardens, watch exquisite traditional theater and dance, explore artisan craft workshops, indulge in fine cuisine, and much more.

 The Tetsugaku-no-Michi or Philosopher’s Path is a very pleasant route that meanders alongside a cherry-tree-lined canal, with views of the Higashiyama hills in the distance.
 Start your walk after a visit to Ginkakuji Temple , the Silver Pavilion, a five-minute walk from the canal.
 It is especially popular for its gorgeous Somei Yoshino cherry trees—which also attract crowds.
 A stroll during the early hours here is tranquil and highly recommended.